ARA Luisito

 ARA Luisito (Q-51) is a training ship of the Argentine Navy, in service since 1985 and based in Mar del Plata; where she is used to train students from Argentina’s National Fishing School.
 The vessel is the first Argentine naval ship with this name.

 Design

 Luisito is a fishing trawler built in Japan.
 She has a single mast on top of the superstructure, and a crane on her stern to haul the fishing net.

-The ship can only use the Trawling fishing method.
+The ship can only use the trawling fishing method.

 History

 Luisito was donated by Japan in 1983 to the National Fishing School (Spanish: Escuela Nacional de Pesca) "Comandante Luis Piedrabuena", which depends from the Argentine Navy.
 The donation was part of a Technological Cooperation Agreement between the governments of Argentina and Japan, to be used in applying the theoretical concepts learned in class.

-In 2008 it was intended to overhaul her, however the required budget was not allocated.
+In 2008 it was intended to repair her, however the required budget was not allocated.

+In May 2024 Luisito underwent a major overhaul at SPI shipyards in Mar del Plata.